mendix/docs/content/en/docs/partners/siemens/mindsphere/mindsphere-development-considerations.md

 ## 1 Introduction

 {{% alert color="warning" %}}
-This information is for apps which are deployed to Insights Hub.
-It does not apply to Insights Hub IIoT for Makers.
+This information is for full integrated apps to Insights Hub.
+It does not apply to apps which are only calling Insights APIs.
 {{% /alert %}}

 When developing a Mendix app which will be deployed to Insights Hub, there are a number of extra things you need to take into consideration.
 The following subjects are discussed below: